-If you live in Tring, Berkhamsted or Potten End and Frithsden, then 1st Tring Scouts, 1st Berkhamsted Scout and 1st Potten End Scout groups are offering to collect trees from your home for a minimum donation to the scout groups.
+If you live in Tring, Berkhamsted, or Potten End and Frithsden, then the local Scout groups are offering to collect trees from your home for a minimum donation.
 For a collection from:

-If you cannot make this date, you can also take your tree to an HWRC.
+If you cannot make this date, you can also take your tree to an HWRC (tip/dump).
 Trees left at any other recycling sites will be treated as fly-tipping and you could be prosecuted.

-Alternatively, you can also cut your tree up to fit it into your green bin ready for when garden waste collections begin again in the spring.
+Alternatively, you can cut your tree up and put it in your green bin ready for when garden waste collections begin again in spring.